P1aster/Turbbbites/README.md

 ├── database/ # PostgreSQL database setup
 │ ├── Dockerfile # (Optional) Dockerfile for custom Postgres configuration │ ├── .env.database # Environment variables for the database
-│ └── init.sql # SQL file to initialize the database (if needed)
+│ └── initdb.sql # SQL file to initialize the database (if needed)
 │
 ├── docker-compose.yml # Single Docker Compose file for backend and database └── README.md # This documentation